phoenixzqy/JSGoogleStaticMapMaker/Readme.md

-# Pure JS Google Static Map Maker
+# :tada: :confetti_ball: Pure JS Google Static Map Maker :tada: :confetti_ball:
 A js version for developer to easily build Google Static Map url.

 # install
 just include the `dist/JSGoogleStaticMapMaker.min.js` file into your project.

 This lib can be directly used in both any webpage as a lib and any js project like `nodejs`.

 # developing

 `./webpackWatch.sh -dev` to compile a readable `JSGoogleStaticMapMaker.js` file.

 `./webpackWatch.sh` to compile a minified `JSGoogleStaticMapMaker.min.js` file.

 # Usage Example